- 3.1–4.3 in

-Golden-crowned Kinglets are numerous, although their populations in the U.S. declined by about 2.5 percent per year between 1966 and 2010, resulting in an overall decline of 67 percent, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 100 million, with 87 percent spending some part of the year in the U.S., 67 percent in Canada, and 4 percent wintering in Mexico.
-They rate an 8 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Golden-crowned Kinglets are numerous, although populations declined between 1966 and 2014, according to the North American Breeding Bird Survey.
+In the U.S., the species declined by over 2.5% per year during this time, resulting in an overall decline of 75%.
+Partners in Flight estimates a global breeding population of 100 million, with 87% spending some part of the year in the U.S., 67% in Canada, and 4% wintering in Mexico.
+The species rates an 8 out of 20 on the Continental Concern Score and is not on the 2014 State of the Birds Watch List.
 Despite declines in the U.S. and western areas of their range, populations in eastern North America appear to have slightly increased during the same time period, perhaps as a result of spruce reforestation.
 Logging, forest fires, and other disturbances have detrimental effects on breeding densities.
 Though kinglets used to breed only in boreal spruce-fir forests, they have been expanding southward into spruce plantings in Pennsylvania, Illinois, Indiana, and Ohio.
 Because of the species’ varied winter habitat, it is probably relatively unaffected by human disturbances on its wintering grounds.

 Resident to medium-distance migrant.
 Golden-crowned Kinglets in the Appalachians and mountainous West tend to stay in one place year-round, while birds that breed across Canada move south to spend winters across the U.S. Banding records suggest that kinglets head due south when they migrate, but other details of their migration are unclear.